 At this point, the aqueduct called Aqua Virgo was created.
 The aqueduct runs more than 12 miles and the fascinating part is that most of it is underground, bringing the water in using gravity!

-Fast forward to the middle ages, when all the aqueducts were destroyed in Rome and even the aqua virgo built underground had come to a trickle.
+Fast forward to the middle ages, when all the aqueducts were out of commission in Rome and even the aqua Virgo was just a trickle.
 Various popes attempted to clear out the tunnels and bring fresh water into the city.
-The aqua virgo was cleaned out and its ” terminus” or end point was where you can see the fountain today.
+They cleared the Aqua Virgo and the endpoint is where you can see the fountain today.

 In 1730, Pope Clement XII organized a contest to build a fountain at the terminus point.
-Remember that in the 18th century, Rome was at its peak of Baroque art, so everything had to be monumental and grand- think Spanish steps.
+Remember that in the 18th century, Rome was at its peak of Baroque art, so everything was monumental and grand- think Spanish steps.

-The competition was actually won by a Florentine, but due to the angry Romans demanding a Roman build it, the Pope relented and gave it to Nicola Salvi.
+A Florentine won the competition, but due to the angry Romans demanding a Roman build it, the Pope relented and gave it to Nicola Salvi.
 The fountain was finished in 1751 after Salvi’s death.

 The Trevi Fountain

-The fountain is built at a corner of three streets.
+They built the fountain at a corner of three streets.
 The words tre vie mean three streets so now you know where the name comes from!

-The imposing fountain is dominated with the central statue of Oceanus ( not to be mistaken by many who think it is the God Neptune).
-He is reigning in two horses- one is calm, one is violent which signifies the various moods of the sea.
+the central statue of Oceanus dominates the imposing fountain. ( No, this is not the God Neptune).
+He is reigning in twohorses- one is calm, one is violent which signifies the various moods of the sea.

-Made from Travertine stone, which is a porous limestone great for building and is also the same stone used to build another famous monument- The Colosseum!
+The stone is Travertine, which is a porous limestone great for buildings and is also the same stone for another famous monument- The Colosseum!

 I have what I call an impact scale from 1-5 which is when you see something for the first time, how it ” hits” you.
 This fountain definitely ranks up there as a 5 together with the Colosseum and Sistine Chapel.